CYHollander/NYRealEstate/README.md

 and date of sale.
 The app is meant to display selections from this data on a map, to facilitate exploring the connections, in particular, between time, location and price.

-The logistics of handling the large amount of data present (~900,000 individual sales, with associated data points) were more difficult for me to handle than I'd anticipated, so at present, the portion of the app that is complete only displays a small portion of this data; specifically, sales that took place in the Bronx in 2015.
+To minimize latency, only a subset of sales can be displayed at one time; specifically, sales in a particular borough, in a particular year.
 These sales can be explored by location, as well as date, size (in gross square footage, which is to say total floor area), overall price, and price per square foot (again, in gross square footage).

-As I update this app, I hope to make the rest of the data accessible the same way, as well as adding ways to explore possible correlations among the data.